ecase2/spring21/readme.txt

-This repo contains all of the files related to my PhD coursework at UW-Madison
+This repo contains all of the files related to my coursework for the Spring 2021 semester at UW-Madison.

-Files are organized by semester, then by course, then by quarter

-Danny Edgel
+"a" refers to the first quarter of a semester, and "b" to the second.